REI Co-op Flash 22 Review

 What Other Daypacks Should You Consider?

-The REI Flash 22 performs well in all metrics other than durability, and costs significantly less than the vast majority of packs in our review.
+The REI Flash 22 performs well in all metrics other than durability and costs significantly less than the vast majority of packs in our review.
 If you're looking for a bit more durability from a pack at a similar price point, check out the REI Trail 25.
-Our overall favorite lightweight pack, the Osprey Talon 22, steps it up in all aspects of performance but also costs substantially more.
+Another worthy consideration is the Osprey Talon 22, which is heavier and more expensive, but carries weight very well and offers excellent durability.